History of Berliner FC Dynamo (1989–2004): Insolvency (2001–2002)

 Insolvency proceedings were opened on 1 November 2001, and all contracts with professionals and employees were terminated.
 The club had to continue under amateur conditions, and the players could only be offered 300 Euros per month.
-Only three players from the previous squad remained for the first mandatory friendly match after the opening of the proceedings, including the new captain Piotr Rowicki.
+The club played its first mandatory friendly match after the opening of the proceedings against Brandenburger SC Süd 05 on 3 November 2001.
+Only three players from the previous squad remained for the match, including the new team captain Piotr Rowicki.
+Mario Maek joined the squad for the match.
 The rest of the squad came from the club's second and third teams.
-Jörn Lenz left for VfB Leipzig, Nico Thomaschewski for SV Babelsberg 03, and Marcel Niespodziany for Füchse Berlin Reinickendorf.
-Dănuț Oprea returned to Romania, and Jürgen Bogs also announced that he would not continue.
+Jörn Lenz had left for VfB Leipzig, Nico Thomaschewski for SV Babelsberg 03, and Marcel Niespodziany for Füchse Berlin Reinickendorf.
+Dănuț Oprea returned to Romania, and Jürgen Bogs soon also announced that he would not continue.
 Former assistant coach Mario Maek became the new coach.
 He was assisted by goalkeeping coach Bodo Rudwaleit.
 Norbert Paepke took on the role as office manager (Geschäftsstellenleiter) at BFC Dynamo.
 Maek and Rudwaleit were now tasked as coaches with building a new team for the 2002-03 Verbandsliga Berlin.
 It would allegedly require 300,000-500,000 Deutsche Mark to resurrect the club.
 However, the club's bank accounts were empty.
 The youth department had also dropped from 400 members to less than 300 members in a short time.